biodiversity-exploratories-synthesis/Synthesis_dataset_manual/Synthesis datasets  How to use.md

 ### Function datasets

-The functions synthesis datasets are organised in three separate files:
+The functions synthesis datasets are organised in three separate files, all part of the same DatasetID 27087:

 1. The dataset itself (e.g. `27087_16_data.csv`) Assembled RAW functions: contains entries for each function for each year.
 Not every function has been measured every year, therefore many entries are missing (these are the unmeasured year-function combinations, encoded with `NM`).

    Currently this dataset is: [27087 “Assembled ecosystem measures from grassland EPs (2008-2018) for multifunctionality synthesis - June 2020”](https://www.bexis.uni-jena.de/ddm/data/Showdata/27087)

-2. A script `bexis_to_wide_format.R`: this is a script to reformat the previous file to the wide format (plots x functions).
-This format is easily usable for analysis.
-It also removes the unmeasured year-function combinations.
+2. A script `bexis_to_wide_format.R`: this is a script to reformat the data file from its long format to a wide format (plots x functions).
+Wide format is more comfortable to handle for analysis.
+The script removes the unmeasured year-function combinations.

    Currently this script is attached to dataset 27087.

 3. A table with detailed metadata for all functions `synthesis_grassland_function_metadata_ID27087`.

-   *Note : as indicated in 27087's metadata, please do not rely on the bexis metadata, but the table described here, which is attached to the dataset.*
+   *Note : as indicated in 27087's metadata, please do not rely on the bexis metadata which is displayed when browsing the dataset, but the table described here, which is attached to the dataset.*

    Currently this file attached to dataset 27087, available as .xlsx and .csv